-Equipment and technology Different types of equipment, adaptations and technology could help make your home safer, your life easier and provide independence for the person you are looking after.
-Equipment could be purchased privately or you might be able to get help with the cost through the NHS or through assessments from the local authority, if they consider that the person you are looking after needs such equipment.
+Equipment and technology Different types of equipment, adaptations and technology could help make the home safer, your life easier and provide independence for the person you are looking after.
+Equipment could be purchased privately or you might be able to get help with the cost through the NHS or through assessments from the local authority, if they decide such equipment is necessary.
 Minor adaptations (which means adaptations up to the value of £1,500) should be provided free of charge through assessments from the local authority, if they consider that the person you are looking after needs such adaptations.
 Adaptations that cost more than £1,500 could be paid for privately, or you could see if the person you are looking after can apply for a charitable grant to help meet the costs.
 You may also be able to get help from the local authority.
-Care and Repair Scotland provide independent advice and support to older and disabled people homeowners to repair, improve or adapt their homes.
+Care and Repair Scotland provides independent advice and support to older and disabled homeowners to repair, improve or adapt their homes.
 Find out more at: careandrepairscotland.co.uk Assistive technology can help people live independently in their own homes and give you, the carer, peace of mind.
 Unobtrusive monitoring devices such as sensors can be positioned throughout the home.
 They can detect if there is a problem, such as a gas leak or fire, and the person you look after needs assistance.
 Wearable technology can detect falls or locate a person if they have wandered.
 There are also ways of using technology to monitor a person's health remotely through equipment they have in their home.
 Conditions such as asthma, heart failure, diabetes, chronic obstructive pulmonary disease (COPD), stroke and hypertension can be monitored.
 Everyday technology, such as the internet or your mobile phone, can take the stress out of a whole host of tasks such as shopping and coordinating care for the person you look after and can help them manage their own condition.
-Find out more at carersuk.org/tech Olga's story
+Find out more at carersuk.org/tech